coranstow/kafka-data-collector/README.md

 As you can see above, empty strings can be represented using `@@EMPTY` macro and NULLs can be represented by `@@NULL` macro.

+By default, the configs are checked for String equality.
+Unless you set `isJson = true` for that field.
-NOTE: JSON fields are checked for TRUE equals, not string equality.
-The space and field orders does not matttttter.
+JSON fields are checked for logical equality, not string equality.
+The space and field orders in the JSON does not matttttter.

+Therefore, you have to set `isJson=true` for JSON fields.
+See the `confluent.placement.constraints` for example.

 #### `io.confluent.ps.tools.checks.ISRSizeCheck`
 This task check if ISR size match expectation.